 Despite the high rates of substance use among transgender people, there’s a lack of awareness of tested interventions for the transgender population.

 The most basic thing transgender people require when seeking substance abuse treatment is culturally competent providers.
-Clients should never need to train providers about their mental or physical healthcare needs, a fact that’s doubly true for transgender people.
+Clients should never need to train providers about their mental or physical healthcare needs, which is doubly true for transgender people.

 Our treatment is non-judgmental and therapeutically sensitive.
 In addition, our staff is trained to help clients who have experienced family distress and societal pressures that can manifest as addiction.

-We offer full-service care—from detoxification to residential, to outpatient, and sober living.
-Our clinical program has been carefully crafted over time and is informed by evidence-based treatment including:
+We offer full-service care—from detoxification to residential, outpatient, and sober living.
+Our clinical program has been carefully crafted over time and is informed by evidence-based treatment, including:

 - Motivational interviewing